lbilli/rib/README.md

 - `replaceWrap(wrap)`: replace the `wrap`.
 As the client runs in a single thread, it is possible to replace the set of callbacks in a connected client.
 - `connect(host, port, clientId, connectOptions)`: establish a connection.
-- `disconnect()`: close the connection.
+- `disconnect()`: terminate the connection.
 - `checkMsg(timeout, flush)`: wait for responses and dispatch callbacks.
   If no response is available, it **blocks** up to `timeout` seconds.
   If `flush=TRUE` callbacks are not dispatched.
   Return the number of responses processed. **Needs to be called regularly**.
-- all other methods that send specific requests to the server.
+- methods that send specific requests to the server.
-  Refer to the official IB `EClient` class documentation for details and method signatures.
+  Refer to the official IB `EClient` class documentation for further details and method signatures.

 ##### [`IBWrap`](R/IBWrap.R)
 Like the official IB `EWrapper` class, this holds the callbacks that are dispatched